-Austria’s First Republic.
-Do you wonder what happened during Austria’s First Republic in Vienna?
-How did Vienna adapt from being an Imperial capital to becoming the centre of a small republic?
-My account allows you to orientate yourself with an overview of the making of the republic of Austria.
-My Austrian grandmother was a young girl then.
+Austria after World War I. What happened during Austria’s First Republic in Vienna?
+How did Vienna adapt after the Habsburg Empire broke up?
+Most dramatically, Austria shrank in size and importance from an Imperial capital to a small republic.
+To orientate yourself when visiting Vienna, read this 5 minute overview of the making of the republic of Austria.

 The Fall Of The Habsburg Empire

-Austria’s First Republic.
-The 12th November 1918 marked the first day of republican Austria.
-For the first time in more than 600 years, we lived without the Habsburg rule.
+Austria after World War I. The 12th November 1918 marked the first day of republican Austria.
+For the first time in more than 650 years, we lived without the Habsburg rule.

-Austria’s First Republic.
-The First World War ended with the collapse of the Austro-Hungarian Empire in 1918.
-The former imperial city Vienna was demoted into the capital of a tiny political territory.
-Austria had shrunk to around 40 percent of the size of the Empire.
+Austria after World War I. In 1918, the First World War ended with the collapse of the Austro-Hungarian Empire.
+After more than 650 years of Habsburg Empire, the former imperial city Vienna turned into the capital of a tiny political territory.
+After the Empire broke up, Austria shrank to around 40 percent of the size of the Empire.

-The Federal Chancellery moved into the Court and State Chancellery (Hof- und Staatskanzlei).
-The chancellery had been used to drive the Empire’s Foreign politics since Emperor Charles VI, Empress Maria Theresia’s father.
-The building is still used as the main office of the Austrian Federal Chancellor.
+As one of the first administrative changes, the Federal Chancellery moved into the Court and State Chancellery (Hof- und Staatskanzlei).
+Since Empress Maria Theresia’s father Emperor Charles VI, the chancellery would have driven the Empire’s Foreign politics.
+Until today, this building (photo) next to Hofburg Imperial Palace is still used as the main office of the Austrian Federal Chancellor.

 Vienna was often called the hydrocephalus (big head) because its former Imperial administration was huge.
 Civil servants in Vienna and the rest of Austria continued to enjoy much respect and admiration.
 Many of the older generation still love to wear their titles, such as Hofrat, Oberkommissaer or Ministerialrat.
-(It is still always advisable to address an Austrian with his/her correct public or academic title.)
+Having said that, it is still advisable to address an Austrian with his/her correct public or academic title.

 My Grandmother’s War Song

-Austria’s First Republic.
-My grandmother, born in 1899, used to tell me stories about the War, when she was a girl.
-How lucky she and her family had been as they lived in the rural South of Vienna close to the Vienna Woods, and had enough to eat, while the Viennese themselves were starving.
-(They lived on ration cards for bread and flour and in 1918 were allowed 40g of fat per person per week!).
+Austria after World War I. Since my grandmother, born in 1899, used to tell me stories about the War, I’m going to share some impressions with you.
+She often told me how lucky she and her family had been as they lived in the rural South of Vienna close to the Vienna Woods, and had enough to eat.
+In the larger cities like Vienna many people were starving.
+On the whole, the Austrians at that time lived on ration cards for bread and flour.
+For example, in 1918 they were allowed 40g of fat per person per week!

 She would often sing the war song Ich hatt’ einen Kameraden… to me, using her mouth organ: